Brand Measurement Case Studies

 Monthly average CM$ YoY growth accelerated from ~15% in January to ~65% in March — a 4x acceleration in growth rate

 No trough.
 No revenue drop.
-These results came from top-of-funnel brand-building campaigns — not more direct response spend.
+Marathon measured the impact of top-of-funnel brand-building campaigns — not more direct response spend.
 From the first week, the negative new customer revenue comp started closing.
 By week four it was positive.
-Contribution margin has grown every single week — because the dollars reallocated into brand campaigns were already the least efficient in the account.
-Enabled by daily measurement and optimization — not a launch-and-hope approach.
-Every other agency said this doesn’t work.
-This is what actually happened.
+Contribution margin grew every single week because the dollars reallocated into brand campaigns were already the least efficient in the account.
+This was measured, not launched and left to hope.

 Case Study 2 · Better-for-You Wellness CPG Brand · DTC + Retail